-Download and print out the ladybug template, which you can download here.
+Print out the ladybug template, which you can get here.
 Cut out the template and set aside.

 Cut large squares of red and black cardstock or construction paper and glue onto the paper bag.
 Make sure the paper is the same size as the bag.
 You want to glue on the side that the square bottom flaps up.
-If there is any excess paper of the sides of the bag, trim it with the scissors.
+If there is any excess paper of the sides of the bag, use scissors to trim it.

 Trace the wing template onto red paper and cut out.
 Trace the circles for the wings onto black paper and cut them out.
-Glue the circles onto the wings.
+Glue the black polka dots onto the wings.
 If there is any excess paper on the sides, trim with scissors.

 Trace the ladybug’s face shape onto red paper and cut out and glue onto the paper bag.
 Cut off any excess paper.

 Glue the wings onto the sides of the paper bag, making sure they are not touching.
 You'll want to have some black space showing in between the wings.